-In our almost two years of travel, we have accumulated a bunch of travel apps that we use for trip planning, learning, keeping in touch with people, and generally making our travel easier.
+In our almost seven years of full-time travel, we have accumulated a bunch of travel apps that we use for trip planning, learning, keeping in touch with people, and generally making our travel easier.
 It’s like a team that you can call upon when needed.
-Think of it as a group of minions except that they’re not all yellow, or wear jumpers, or have a propensity for evil.
+Think of it as a group of minions except that they’re not all yellow, wear jumpers, or have a propensity for evil.

 Here’s a rundown of apps that we use.
 I’ve classified them based on their function (mapping, transportation, lodging apps, etc).
 Some I use more than others.